matepapp/matepapp.com/data/thoughts/dipping-my-toes-into-writing.md

 > hit that Follow button

-_every second influencer, circa 2021_
+– every second influencer, circa 2021

 PS: Last, but not least I didn’t build my website to only showcase [the songs that I listen to on Spotify](/about#recently-played).